Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Determinizing Register Automata

-The determinisation (semi-)algorithm for a~single-valued $\nra$~$\aut$ is shown in \cref{alg:det}.
-On the high level, it is similar to the classical Rabin-Scott subset construction for determinising finite automata~\cite{RabinS59} with additional treatment of registers superimposed onto~it.\footnote{ The algorithm can be seen as a~simplification of the algorithm for converting counting automata to deterministic counting-set automata from~\cite{TuronovaHLSVV20} (we do not need to deal with operations on the values stored in registers), but with additional features necessary to deal with $\nra$-specific issues. } During the construction, we track \begin{inparaenum}[(i)] \item all states of~$\aut$ in which the runs of $\aut$ might be at a~given point, represented by a~set of states $S \subseteq Q$ and \item the sizes of sets stored in each register, represented by a~mapping $c\colon \regs \to \set{0,1,\omega}$ ($\omega$ denotes any number $\geq 2$)\footnote{ We keep track of the sizes to detect when our simulation of a~disequality test $\inp \neq r$ by the non-membership test $\inp \notin r$ is imprecise due to~$r$ containing two or more elements. }; \end{inparaenum} the macrostate is then a~pair~$(S, c)$.
+The determinization (semi-)algorithm for a~copyless $\nra$~$\aut$ is shown in \cref{alg:det}.
+On the high level, it is similar to the classical Rabin-Scott subset construction for determinizing finite automata~\cite{RabinS59} with additional treatment of registers superimposed onto~it.

+During the construction, we track \begin{inparaenum}[(i)] \item all states of~$\aut$ in which the runs of $\aut$ might be at a~given point, represented by a~set of states $S \subseteq Q$ and \item a~mapping $c\colon \regs \to \set{0,1,\omega}$ assigning to each register its \emph{size class}, that records whether the size of the set in the register is 0, 1, or larger than 1 (denoted by the $\omega$).
+The size classes are needed to ensure that our simulation of a~disequality test $\inp \neq r$ by the non-membership test $\inp \notin r$ is precise, as explained under the item (1) below. \end{inparaenum} the macrostate is then a~pair~$(S, c)$.
 The initial state of the constructed $\drsa$ is the macrostate~$(I, c_0)$ where $c_0$ is a~mapping assigning zero to each register (the run of a~$\drsa$ starts with all registers initialized to~$\emptyset$) (\lnref{ln:init}).